flameshine/spring-boot-user-manager/README.md

 # spring-boot-user-manager
 <h3>Spring Boot CRUD project that allows to manage users in database.
-The user can create, update and delete users in database.</h3>
+The user can create, update and delete them.</h3>
 <h2>Overview:</h2>
 <ul>
   <li><h2>Structure</h2>